-- 2. Final Plat: The current status of the land proposed to be returned to the State is Outlot D Fargaze Meadows Addition.
+- 1. Final Plat: The current status of the land proposed to be returned to the State is Outlot D Fargaze Meadows Addition.
 Following a decision on the reconveyance by City Council, the outlot should be officially subdivided via the Minor Subdivision process.
 The outlot would be split into two tracts of the Fargaze Meadows 2nd Addition, creating a clean legal description rather than a metes and bounds legal depiction.
 This process was advised by the State and Rice County.
 If City Council approves the return of the land, City staff will order the Final Plat be drafted by a surveyor and the plat will be sent to City Council for approval prior to the land being returned to the State.
-The cost to the City will be approximately \$3,100. - 3.
-Annexation / Land Swap: The southern boundary of Meadows Park as shown on the Master Plan does not represent the current parcel boundaries.
-To maximize efficient use of the parkland and to facilitate the Ford Parkway extension, staff is suggesting the southern boundary be transformed into a straight line.
-This will involve swapping an area of city owned land of equal size to the farmland needed to "clean up" the boundary.
-The land currently farmed juts northward into the future park area, but is currently outside the city limits.
-That land will need to be annexed prior to the land swap. - 4.
-Rezone the Property: Once the park is in its final configuration, it will be rezoned to Public Benefit (PB) as all existing city parks. - 5.
+The cost to the City will be approximately \$3,100. - 2.
+Annexation / Land Swap: As summarized earlier in the memo, the southern boundary of Meadows Park as shown on the Master Plan does not represent the current parcel boundaries.
+To maximize efficient use of the parkland and to facilitate the Ford Street extension, staff is suggesting the southern boundary be transformed into a contiguous straight line.
+The City Attorney has been reviewing the issue of the potential land swap and determined that a "swap" of the land is not possible without the City acquiring the property by purchase at fair market value.
+Alternatively, the City could keep the land along the southern boundary, and look to acquire the part outside City Limits when that is annexed, or could be received through development park dedication.
+Staff will be continuing to pursue these options for further discussion and consideration by the City Council. - 3.
+Rezone the Property: Once the park is in its final configuration, it will be rezoned to Public Benefit (PB) as all existing city parks. - 4.
 Name the Park: The formal name of the park will need to be designated by the PRAB and certified by the City Council.